What is a CO-OP?

 Is the CO-OP a non-profit organization?

 No. The Catonsville Cooperative Market is a for-profit grocery store.
 A profit is necessary to keep our doors open!
 Profits for a co-operative grocer are first used to improve store operations and then returned to members in the form of dividends.
 However, we envision eventually establishing a non-profit arm for the CO-OP to conduct community outreach.

 What does it cost?

 The Catonsville Cooperative Market offers Founding Memberships for $200, a one-time payment for lifetime ownership.
 A Founding Member is anyone who joins the CO-OP prior to the opening of a full-time storefront.
 We do offer payment plans and work equity options.
 Your $200 gives you a 'share' in the co-operative, which affords you ownership and investment in the success and operations of the CO-OP.
 The Founding Member fee is non-refundable.

 What products are available?

 The CO-OP provides members access to hundreds of products including fresh produce and natural products from local producers.
 We currently have partnerships with several local farms; dairies; a bakery; a local honey producer; local spice, salsa, and frozen treat producers; and a fair trade coffee cooperative.

 We also have thousands of natural products for home, kitchen, body, wellness, and pets available through the Frontier Online Co-op.
 Products are available from such brands as Frontier, Simply Organic, Seventh Generation, Burt’s Bees, Kiss My Face, Avalon Organics, JASON Organics, EcoFriendly, and Dr. Bronner’s - just to name a few.

 How do prices compare?

-The prices we offer are currently less than what you will find at a conventional grocery store.
+On average, our prices are currently less than what you will find at a conventional grocery store.
 Given our low overhead and volunteer-run Market, we are able to keep our mark-up low.
-As we grow with space, paid staff, and convenience our mark-up will increase.
+However, our ordering capacity isn't quite as large as some of the bigger markets.
+As we grow with space, paid staff, and convenience our mark-up will likely slightly increase.
 However, in an effort to serve ALL members of our community we will do our best to keep healthy food affordable and accessible through various programs and thoughtful decision-making.
 And because you are a part-owner of the store, your input matters!

 Is there a minimum I must spend?